mach0/dangerdeep/dangerdeep/modernize-readme.txt

 sub_torpedo [pointer has phases? rotat center more down/right,Background MISSING][] sub_torpsetup [primaryrange,drehwinkel wrong turn dir,torpspeed wrong dir][]
 sub_uzo [OK][OK]
-sub_valves [OK,incomplete][]
+sub_valves [OK,incomplete][OK,incomplete]
- torpedo_display->generate coordinates for N tubes later!

- -> try gpu merge then - what is different gpu to main?!
 -------------WE ARE HERE-----------------
 .
-Introduce elem2d helper for displays and convert code to layout.xml (makes transition to new gpu code easier) .
+BVTree collision test is painfully slow, if we run into a ship the game nearly stops . try gpu merge then - what is different gpu to main?!
+.
 Fix viewmodel app (no model can be seen, no background)
 ------------ MOST GLOBAL CODE IMPROVEMENTS UP TO HERE, HERE COME GAMEPLAY/INTERNAL STRUCTURE IMPROVEMENTS ------------------------
 . add new sensors (test if they work!!!) needs test program.